hashicorp/vault/website/source/api/secret/databases/mysql-maria.html.md

   semicolon-separated string, a base64-encoded semicolon-separated string, a serialized JSON string array, or a base64-encoded serialized JSON string array.
 The '{{name}}' and '{{password}}' values will be substituted.
-The generated password will be a random alphanumeric 20 character string, this is currently not configurable.
+The generated password will be a random alphanumeric 20 character string.

 - `revocation_statements` `(list: [])` – Specifies the database statements to
   be executed to revoke a user.
 Must be a semicolon-separated string, a